aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-aws-robomaker/_modules/mod-2b-services.md

 ## AWS IoT Greengrass and AWS Lambda
 AWS IoT Greengrass allows local devices, such as robots, to work locally with the embedded system, at the same time connect to the cloud for management, analytics, and storage {% cite aws2020greengrass %}.
-The local device needs greengrass software to be installed to enable communication with the cloud.
+The local device needs Greengrass software to be installed to enable communication with the cloud.

 Another service, AWS Lambda are functions that can respond to data produced by the devices.
 In addition, AWS Lambda can ensure a safe communication with other devices even when not connected to the Internet {% cite aws2020lambda %}.